tulilirockz/nuspawn/README.md

 curl -fsSL "https://raw.githubusercontent.com/tulilirockz/nuspawn/main/install.nu" | nu
 ```

-It is NOT recommended to do that, though.
+It is NOT recommended to do that, though!

 ## Known Issues